Katsuo Osugi

 Katsuo Osugi (大杉 勝男, Ōsugi Katsuo) was a Japanese professional baseball first baseman in Nippon Professional Baseball.
 He played for the Toei Flyers / Nittaku Home Flyers / Nippon Ham Fighters from 1965 to 1974 and the Yakult Swallows from 1975 to 1983.
-He was the Japan Series MVP in 1978 and was inducted into the Japanese Baseball Hall of Fame in 1997.
+He was the Japan Series MVP in 1978 on the strength of his four home runs with 10 RBIs and a .310 batting average as the Swallows won the Series in seven games for their first championship in franchise history.
+He was awarded the Best Nine Award five times.
+He was inducted into the Japanese Baseball Hall of Fame in 1997.
 Osugi's 486 career home runs places him ninth on the all-time NPB list.